swayok/laravel-extended-errors/Readme.md

 #### Custom user info data collector
 `ExceptionHtmlRenderer` prints minimal set of user info: primary key and class.
 To print more info you can provide your own user info collector using `ExceptionHtmlRenderer::setUserInfoCollector(\Closure)`.
 Closure
 receives no arguments and must return null (not authenticated) or array.
-Also it is on your side how you get user object. `ExceptionHtmlRenderer` by default uses `request()->user()`;
+Also, it is on your side how you get user object. `ExceptionHtmlRenderer` by default uses `request()->user()`;